WalletConnect/walletconnect-docs/quick-start/wallets/react-native.md

 # React-Native Client

-It's compatible with NodeJS, Browser and React-Native applications (NodeJS modules required to be polyfilled for React-Native)
+This library is compatible with NodeJS, Browser and React-Native applications (NodeJS modules required to be polyfilled for React-Native)

 ## Install